 Maintains documentation that all persons employed by the organization complete training in a state recognized Crisis Intervention curriculum prior to handling or managing crisis responses, which shall be updated annually.
 (See Appendix D for list of trainings); and

-Has a National Provider Identification (NPI) number, and must include the agency NPI number and the NPI number of the individual rendering PSS on its behalf on all claims for Medicaid reimbursement, where applicable.
+Has a National Provider Identifier (NPI), and must include the agency NPI number and the NPI number of the individual rendering PSS on its behalf on all claims for Medicaid reimbursement, where applicable.

 Staff